samuelli/progress-bar/README.md

 # \<progress-bar\>

-Vanilla indeterminate progress bar built with no other dependencies that is smaller than 1KB.
+`progress-bar` is a vanilla indeterminate progress bar with no dependencies that is smaller than 1KB.

 <!--
 ```